nmady/obsidian-multi-line-formatting/README.md

 ## Limitations

 Again, this is an early version of this plugin which has had limited testing.
 Help me improve it by reporting any unexpected behaviour.
-However, note that currently code block sections are skipped, but code blocks embedded in list items or blockquotes are not formatted correctly.

-### Planned Features
+### Codeblocks

-- Jump to formattable part of the line if you apply the command with an empty selection
-- Handle embedded code blocks
+However, this plugin is **not** designed to work with codeblocks.
+In most cases, codeblock sections will be skipped, but formatting applied to codeblocks and any sections near codeblocks may not be formatted appropriately since skipping relies on the `MetadataCache`, which may not be up to date.
+Further, the behaviour when selections include code blocks embedded in list items or blockquotes will likely not be as desired (essentially, dealing with embedded code blocks has not been implemented).

 ## Bug reports and feature requests appreciated!